Lotto West Australia

 Lottery Ticket

-• Once the verification process is complete and successful, you will receive an email, with details of your temporary password to enable you to login and complete your registration.
+• Once the verification process is complete and successful, you will receive an email with details of your temporary password to enable you to log in and complete your registration.
 If you do not complete the registration within 30 days, your registration details may be deleted from the system.

 Player’s Card